- Low Birthweight and Preterm Births

-- Premature Birth Report Cards, March of Dimes
+- Premature Babies.
+March of Dimes.

-- Preterm Birth Fact Sheet, 2017, World Health Organization
+- Preterm Birth.
+(2023).
+World Health Organization.

-- Worry About Racial Discrimination: A Missing Piece of the Puzzle of Black-White Disparities in Preterm Birth?, 2017, PLoS ONE, Braveman P., et al.
+- Worry About Racial Discrimination: A Missing Piece of the Puzzle of Black-White Disparities in Preterm Birth?
+(2017).
+PLOS ONE.
+Braveman P., et al.

 - County/Regional Reports

-- Community Health Assessment and Community Health Improvement Plan, Los Angeles County Dept. of Public Health
+- Community Health Improvement Plan for Los Angeles County.
+Los Angeles County Dept. of Public Health.

-- Key Indicators of Health by Service Planning Area, 2017, Los Angeles County Dept. of Public Health
+- Key Indicators of Health by Service Planning Area.
+(2017).
+Los Angeles County Dept. of Public Health.

-- Santa Monica Youth Wellbeing Report Card, Santa Monica Cradle to Career
+- Santa Monica Youth Wellbeing Report Card.
+Santa Monica Cradle to Career.

 - More Data Sources For Low Birthweight and Preterm Births

-- 2018 KIDS COUNT Data Book, Annie E. Casey Foundation
+- 2023 KIDS COUNT Data Book: State Trends in Child Well-Being.
+Annie E. Casey Foundation.

-- CDC WONDER, Centers for Disease Control and Prevention
+- CDC WONDER.
+Centers for Disease Control and Prevention.

-- Maternal and Infant Health Assessment (MIHA), California Dept. of Public Health & University of California, San Francisco
+- Maternal and Infant Health Assessment (MIHA).
+California Dept. of Public Health & University of California San Francisco.

-- PeriStats, March of Dimes
+- PeriStats.
+March of Dimes Perinatal Data Center.

-- Pregnancy Risk Assessment Monitoring System (PRAMS), Centers for Disease Control and Prevention
+- Pregnancy Risk Assessment Monitoring System (PRAMS).
+Centers for Disease Control and Prevention.

 Receive Kidsdata News